zendesk/zendesk_app_framework_sdk/doc/introduction.md

 The `src` attribute in the `<script>` element must point to a copy of [zaf_client.js]().
 Click [here]() to download it now or copy the above link to our CDN.

+Note: In order to benefit from automatic updates and caching we recommend you to always link to our CDN rather than including your own copy.

 Once you've included the SDK on your page you can call `ZAFClient.init()`, which will return a [ZAF SDK client]() object.
-The ZAF SDK client allows you to post and receive Framework events on your Iframed App, click [here]() to learn more about what you can do with the ZAF SDK client.
+The ZAF SDK client allows you to post and receive framework events on your external website.
+Click [here]() to learn more about what you can do with the ZAF SDK client.

-#### Zendesk App
+#### App

-Once you have your website ready you will need to include it on one of your Zendesk App's templates using the Framework Handlebars helper `iframe`.
+Once you have your website ready, you must load it from within your app using the ZAF Handlebars `iframe` helper.
+This will enable the communication between the app and the SDK.

 ##### iframe_template.hdbs
 ```html
 {{iframe "https://dashboard.myapp.com"}}
 ```

-As soon you switch to that template your Zendesk App can start receiving `iframe` events and also posting messages back to the iframe.
+As soon as you switch to that template your app can start receiving `iframe` events and also posting messages back to the iframe.

 ##### app.js
 ```js